timtim17/A-Nation-Divided-Against-Itself-Launcher/README.md

 # A-Nation-Divided-Against-Itself-Launcher
-The Minecraft launcher made in Python.
+The customizable Minecraft launcher made in Python.

 ##Features
 • Easier for beginners to modify or customize